 Another data type is a Boolean also known as a logical.
-A variable that is a Boolean only has two possible values: 1, representing 'true' or 0, representing 'false'.
-For example the function isprime(x) returns logical 1 if x is prime, and logical 0 if x is not prime.
-Below are the results from the prime checking function on two values:
+A variable that is a Boolean only has two possible values: 1 representing 'true' or 0 representing 'false'.

+Example: A function isprime(x) returns logical 1 if x is prime, and logical 0 if x is not prime.
+Results from the prime checking function on two values:

 '''

-p1 = isprime(7)
+isprime(7)

-p1 =

-logical
+ans = logical

 1

 '''

 Logicals are also created when an expression with a relational operator is declared.
-Example logicals:

 Available operators are shown in the Table below:

-Relational Operator Notation

-Less than <

-Greater than >

-Less than or equal to <=

-Greater than or equal to >=
+Relational Operator Notation Relational Operator Notation Less than < Not equal to ~ = Greater than > Equal to == Less than or equal to <= Greater than or equal to >=

-Not equal to ~=

-Equal to ==